art-institute-of-chicago/template/README.md

 This project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its [terms](CODE_OF_CONDUCT.md).

+We also welcome bug reports and questions under GitHub's [Issues](issues).

 If there's anything else a developer needs to know (e.g. the code style guide), you should link it here.
 If there's a lot of things to take into consideration, separate this section to its own file called `CONTRIBUTING.md`